scottgriv/PRG-Personal-Repository-Guidelines/_site/README.md

    > The tier you chose to use in the **PRG Connection File** should match the tier badge you use in your `README`.
 6. Implement GitHub Actions to automate the creation of your project tier table.
    > Additional guidance is available in the [Table Generator Guide - GitHub Actions Workflow](./categories/table_generator_guide.md#github-actions-workflow).
-7. Set up and deploy GitHub Pages to display your project tier table for your **GitHub Portfolio**.
+7. Set up and deploy GitHub Pages to display your project tier table for your **PRG Portfolio**.
    > Refer to the [Table Generator Guide - GitHub Pages Deployment](./categories/table_generator_guide.md#github-pages-deployment) for setup instructions.
 8. Incorporate the **PRG Collection Badge** into your GitHub profile `README`.
    > Reference the [Badge Reference Guide - Profile Badges](./categories/badge_reference_guide.md#profile-badges) to gather the appropriate badge for your repository.